danlorb/n8n-nodes-common-tools/README.md

 # n8n-nodes-common-tools

 This is an n8n community node.
 It adds some useful nodes in your n8n workflows.
+For usage import `demo-workflow.json` in root of source code.
+It will demostrates the generic usage of the nodes.

 ## ConvertToItems Node